 Guide and Map Confusion?

-The ‘official’ guides’ are way out of date and haven’t been updated in 10 years or more.
+The ‘official’ guides are way out of date and haven’t been updated in almost 20 years or more.
 They are also from an org that no longer exists.
+The Wolf books are available for those who like a traditional guidebook but aren’t as popular at this point and not updated.

-- The there is Yogi’s guide aimed more at town and logistic info
+- Then there is Yogi’s guide aimed more at town and logistic info

-Most people take a mix of all five.
-The Grand Unification of CDT guides is still being sought.
+Most people take a mix of the above.
+The Grand Unification of CDT guides is still being sought. 😉

 The challenges of re-supply are about as difficult as the PCT.
 About 5-7 days between re-supply.
 If you are not overly picky, you can re-supply just about anywhere.
 The hybrid approach (buy groceries in a large town and ship out to a smaller town) works well, too.